LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-jay-fizzle-sunday/index.md

 banner:
   - imported/kortzers-sunday-jams-jay-fizzle-sunday/image950.jpeg
 description: >-
-  I&#39;ve chosen something abit different this week in the fashion of Jay Fizzle.
-This track came out yesterday if I&#39;m correct and comes straight from Memphis!
-After spending some time in Memphis with Medallion Man earlier this year I came across quite a few new Hip Hop &amp; Trap artists who are killing it in [...]Read More...
+  I've chosen something abit different this week in the fashion of Jay Fizzle.
+  This track came out yesterday if I'm correct and comes straight from Memphis!
+  After spending some time in Memphis with Medallion Man earlier this year I came across quite a few new Hip Hop & Trap artists who are killing it in [...]Read More...
 published: true
 tags: feature
 featured: false